 The body of Christ is the result of Jesus’s life, death, resurrection, Spirit-outpouring, and Spirit-indwelling: the new creation.
 The Bible is the product of the Holy Spirit working in and through the body/church.
 In a historical sense, not a metaphysical one (the Church is eternal, as is the Logos), there was a community before there were writings.
 The writings came out of the experience of the community and the need to objectively capture the transmission of the apostolic proclamation of Christ, for future generations.

 I am thankful for my heritage.
-By the grace of God, I have been devoted to Jesus as revealed in the scriptures for 40 years.
+By the grace of God, I have been devoted to Jesus as revealed in the scriptures for forty-five years.
 To the best of my ability, I have given my life to the disciplined study, honest exegesis, and honorable application of the scriptures.
 I am not anti-scripture.
 I am anti-ignorance and anti-nonsense.

 However, knowledge and love must always go together.
 Love must be informed by accurate knowledge, and knowledge must be infused by, and expressed in, love.
 We must honestly admit that the Protestant Evangelical passion for the scripture (which I share) is not without some inherent difficulties and risks.[i]